NFOK24004U Designing Nutritious Future Dairy Products and Alternatives

 Same as the ordinary exam.

-If the obligatory 80 % attendance in the original course cannot be met, an individual track fulfilling the same learning goals must be arranged with the course responsible no later than one month before the re-exam.
+If the mandatory attendance moments for the course cannot be met, an individual track fulfilling the same learning goals must be arranged with the course responsible no later than one month before the re-exam.

 If the original project report are not passed, the student must hand in a revised project report.